1 Intelligence activities and intelligence information

 The Security Information Service cooperates with a number of other organizations and units, in practically all areas it is allowed to do so according to the legislation it is governed by.

 There is an increasing interest of universities in cooperation with the Security Information Service.
-Based on an agreement with the Police Academy of the Czech Republic, MA-level studies of the subject “Intelligence Services” had been started at the Academy in 2006, which continued in 2008 as well; the whole program is delivered by lecturers provided by the Service.
-The cooperation with the University of Defense in Brno has been developing quite successfully as well.
+Based on an agreement with the Police Academy of the Czech Republic, MA-level studies of the subject “Intelligence Services” started at the Academy in 2006; the whole program is delivered by lecturers provided by the Service.
+The cooperation with the University of Defense and the Masaryk University, both located in Brno has been developing quite successfully as well.

-Terrorism continues to be the main topic of information exchanged among the services, but counter-espionage is being paid ever-increasing attention.
-Other important areas of ongoing cooperation include proliferation, extremism and organized crime.
+In 2009 the exchange of information with partner intelligence services was focusing on terrorism.
+A great deal of attention was paid to counter-espionage as well.
+Other important areas of ongoing cooperation include proliferation, extremism, organized crime and security clearance procedures.
 The importance of the protection of information technologies and critical elements of infrastructure has also been growing in recent years.

 NATO Special Committee (SC)

-As to physical security, the Service’s activities focused mainly on the development and operation of systems of technical protection and physical security of facilities for the purpose of protecting classified information in accordance with requirements stipulated in Act No. 412/2005 Coll. and Ordinance of the National Security Office No. 528/2005 Coll.
+As to physical security, the Service’s activities focused mainly on improvements of systems of technical protection and physical security of facilities for the purpose of protecting classified information in accordance with requirements stipulated in Act No. 412/2005 Coll. and Ordinance of the National Security Office No. 528/2005 Coll.
 In addition, mandatory technical documents pertaining to security of building and facilities have been updated.
-The year 2008 saw a continuing development and audits of technical and organizational measures concerning the handling, processing, use and storage of classified information.
+The year 2009 saw a continuing development and audits of technical and organizational measures concerning the handling, processing, use and storage of classified information.

 Regular training and educational courses on crisis management, protection of classified information, physical security and security of information systems were taking place throughout the year.